-Welcome to the 2020 Mackenzie and Beaufort breakup season!
+Welcome to the Mackenzie and Beaufort breakup Reports!

 This newsletter was initiated in 2006 by Steve Solomon and continued by Friends of Steven Solomon (Dustin Whalen, Paul Fraser, Don Forbes) over the past few years.
 The team is now into their fourteenth season of annual breakup reporting.
 We hope this year will be good to everyone, without too much flooding.
 We will try to keep you posted on events as they unfold.
 As always, photos and on-the-ground reports are the really interesting pieces and we’ll try to pass on any you can send us as we watch the gauges and the satellite imagery.